-See FIGURE 23 and follow steps below:
+See FIGURE 31 and follow steps below:

-- 1 Route sensor wire #1 through provided grommet. - 2 Avoid sharp edges when routing sensor wire during installation. - 3 Sensor wire must not block view of 7 segment LED.
+- 1 Route sensor wire #1 through provided grommet.
+Form a drip loop below the control board on upflow installations to prevent condensate dripping on the control board. - 2 Avoid sharp edges when routing sensor wire during installation. - 3 Sensor wire must not block view of 7 segment LED.

 Ensure the cable is properly seated into the SENSOR 1 plug (LGWP1).
-The Molex plug clip should lock into the Molex connection point for a secured connection, as shown below in FIGURE 21.
-Verify the connection is free of dust, debris, and moisture.
+The Molex plug clip should lock into the Molex connection point for a secured connection, as shown below in FIGURE 29 Verify the connection is free of dust, debris, and moisture.